funvill/funvill.github.io/_posts/2014-01-21-laser-cut-4-pack-beer-carrier.md

 layout: single
 title: Laser cut 4 pack beer carrier
 date: 2014-01-21 00:05
+categories: Projects
-categories: beer, Laser, Laser Cutter, laser cutter, Wood
+tags: beer Laser LaserCutter Wood
 ---
 I created three of these 4pack beer carriers for a few friends of mine.
 I don't really like the design as the "finger grooves" cut in to your skin when you are carrying 4 full bottles.